lustre-labs/lustre/pages/hints/rendering-lists.md

                              -- added -->  <img href="a">
 ```

-With `element.keyed`, these changes might look more like:
+With `keyed.element`, these changes might look more like:

 ```
 Increment ->                 Increment ->